 Becky joined the La Jolla Playhouse staff in 2009.
 During her tenure, she has garnered major national coverage in such publications as The New York Times, Time Magazine, American Theatre, LA Times, Huffington Post and NPR for the Playhouse’s numerous world-premiere, Broadway-bound productions, including Come From Away, Lempicka, Indecent, Diana, Hands on a Hardbody, as well as the Playhouse’s acclaimed Without Walls (WOW) Festivals.
 Prior to working at the Playhouse, she served Public Relations Director at The Old Globe and has held communications positions at UC San Diego, Boston’s Citi Performing Arts Center and New York City Opera.
 She is a graduate of Carleton College and the American Musical and Dramatic Academy.

-Stephanie is thrilled to join La Jolla Playhouse in 2022.
-A native Australian, she has enjoyed a career in arts and non-profit marketing in Australia, the UK and USA.
+A native Australian, Stephanie has enjoyed a career in the arts and non-profit sectors in Australia, the UK and USA.
+Stephanie joined La Jolla Playhouse in 2022, overseeing successful campaigns for Playhouse-born world premieres including The Outsiders, The Untitled, Unauthorized Hunter S. Thompson Musical, Babbitt with Matthew Broderick, Redwood with Idina Menzel and more to come.
 She has held leadership positions at premiere organizations including Miami City Ballet, Sydney Theatre Company, Opera Australia, The Royal Academy of Dance and The Royal Children’s Hospital Melbourne.
-At Miami City Ballet, she developed and implemented some of the most successful campaigns in the company’s history, notably attracting over 64% new audiences to The Nutcracker.
-At Sydney Theatre Company, she spearheaded an innovative loyalty program for 20,000~ subscribers, and created campaigns for over 80 theatre works including Muriel’s Wedding the Musical, The Present starring Cate Blanchett, numerous classics and new works.
+At Miami City Ballet, she led some of the most successful campaigns in the company’s history.
+At Sydney Theatre Company, she led an innovative loyalty program for 20,000~ subscribers, and campaigns for over 80 reimagined classics and new works for the stage.
+She is a graduate of the University of Pennsylvania’s Executive Program in Social Impact and the Australian College of Journalism.
 Stephanie is passionate about making extraordinary artistic experiences available to everyone.

 Bridget has been with La Jolla Playhouse since 2017, first as a Teaching Artist, and now as the Director of Learning.
 She is a San Diego based educator, improviser, and facilitator and has been performing and teaching improv theater and communication strategies to adults and children since 2005.
 She has been a Master Teaching Artist with Arts for Learning, San Diego, La Jolla Playhouse, and San Diego Junior Theatre and is a performer and teacher with Finest City Improv.
 She is the former Education Director for the Baltimore Improv Group as well as a former Teaching Artist for Young Audiences of Maryland.
 She was a Baltimore County Public Schools High School (MD) English and theater teacher for seven years.
 Bridget is a graduate of the Young Audience of Maryland Teaching Artist Institute and has extensive training in inclusion, professional development, and arts integration.
 She holds a masters degree in Communicating in Contemporary Cultures and teaches adjunct at the college level.
 She has performed improv in Baltimore, DC, New York, Chicago, Austin, Philadelphia, London, and San Diego.